Your Typeform Is Not the Problem. Your Missing Follow-Up Is.

 Sometimes that helps.

-But if the workflow depends on understanding why someone answered the way they did, a better static form still stops too early.
+But if the workflow depends on understanding why someone answered the way they did, a better fixed form still stops too early.

 Typeform collects the first answer